Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Life insurance for children

-You can insure your kids as they grow up — but it's not always a sound investment.
+You can insure your kids at an early age — but it's not always a sound investment.

 A life insurance policy can cover your kids when they’re little and provide protection throughout their life.
 But since most parents don’t rely on their children financially, it’s often an unnecessary expense — and a 529 plan might be a better option.